 - Increase in Fuel energy bills

 While these are just a few of the more obvious signs to look for, it’s worth paying close attention to how everything is operating.
-The cause for a lot of these issues comes in the form of ‘magnetic sludge’ – a unsettling deposit that collects in several areas including your radiators and pipework.
+The cause for a lot of these issues comes in the form of ‘magnetic sludge.
+This is an unsettling deposit that collects in your radiators and pipework.

 It’s a mix of rust, black iron oxide, dirt and other pieces of debris that causes blockages and ends up restricting the flow of water.
-Because of this restriction, your radiators will then struggle to reach any desired temperatures.
+Your radiators will then struggle to reach any desired temperatures.
 This sludge can damage your boiler, heat pump and valves, ultimately having a negative effect on your energy bills and can become costly to replace.

-The problem with this is if you power flush your system these holes become unblocked by the sludge and can start to leak so you don’t know that you have a problem until this is done.
-This can ultimately lead to you having to replace the radiators with this problem.
+The problem with this is if you power flush your system these holes become unblocked by the sludge and can start to leak.
+This can ultimately lead to you having to replace the radiators and usually the radiator valves.

 Why do blockages like this occur?

 Electrolysis, Your system contains Copper pipes, Brass radiator valves and steel radiators.
 As water passes through your system, a chemical reaction occurs called electrolysis.
 This magnetic field strips the weakest metal.
 Steel radiators being the weakest erodes and forms magnetic sludge.
 Due to the oxygen content, this speeds up the erosion process affecting radiators before the copper pipe or brass valves.